Natural Resources

 Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff:

-Combination of shallow and deep rooted species (mid & tall rhizomatous and tufted perennial cool- and warm-season grasses) with fine and coarse roots positively influences infiltration.
-Infiltration is typically high due to the coarse nature of these soils. -
+Combination of shallow and deep rooted species (mid and tall rhizomatous and tufted perennial cool season grasses) with fine and coarse roots positively influences infiltration.
+Invasion of introduced cool-season grasses such as Kentucky bluegrass, annual brome, and crested wheatgrass may have an adverse impact infiltration and runoff.

 Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site):